About us

 So… When did it become ARTUS?

-TUS became “ARTUS” in 1977 under the direction of Colette Weil.
-She served as president until her passing in 2008.
-She left her mark on ARTUS through her many cultural exchanges and productions, both in France and abroad.
-Under Colette Weil, ARTUS prioritized theatrical production for students and amateurs.
+TUS became “ARTUS” in 1977 under the direction of Colette Weil, who served as president until her passing in 2008.
+She left her mark on ARTUS through her many cultural exchanges and productions both in France and abroad.
+Under Weil, ARTUS prioritized theatrical production for students and amateurs.

-In 2013, we celebrated our 50th anniversary, with over 280 projects under our belt, and more than a hundred experimental evenings and “open stage” events.
-In total, we’ve had more than 2,000 performances with participation from our many generations of students!
+In 2013, we celebrated our 50th anniversary, with over 280 projects under our belt and more than a hundred experimental evenings and “open stage” events.
+In total, we’ve had more than 2,000 performances with participation from many generations of students!

 ARTUS today